50 Natural Remedies That Really Work

 Mom knew what she was talking about!
 Calamine lotion really does work wonders to naturally treat rashes.
 (And if that doesn’t work, here are 8 more natural remedies for rashes.)
 One reason calamine lotion works is because of the soothing, cooling feeling you’ll experience as it evaporates from your skin.

 At any given moment there are about a million and one reasons to be stressed.
 Turns out just getting 15 minutes of sunshine can go a long way to help mitigate this.
 Why?
 It’s the best way to naturally increase your vitamin D levels, which can decrease symptoms of depression and anxiety.
 You can further benefit if you can spend those 15 minutes surrounded by lush greenery.
 A Japanese study published in a 2014 issue of Frontiers in Psychology found that people who walked through a forest for 20 minutes had lower levels of stress hormones after their walk than those who took a comparable walk in an urban area.
+Check out ten ways you can reduce your anxiety naturally.

 Psoriasis is an autoimmune disease.
 “Skin cells normally replicate every 28 to 30 days,” explains Dr. Bond.
 “In psoriasis, the skin cells replicate every three to four days.”
 People with psoriasis have traveled to the Dead Sea in Israel for centuries to soak in its salty water and experience its healing benefits.
 “Though adding Dead Sea salts to your bath at home isn’t quite the same—you’re not in the 100-degree dry heat that the Dead Sea provides as well—many people find that psoriasis Dead Sea salt soaks can help alleviate their itching and burning.”
 To try this natural treatment, add a quarter cup of authentic Dead Sea salts to bathwater that is warm to tepid and soak for about 15 minutes.